Legal opinions on international law and extradition

 In cross-border transactions and corporate issues (international M&A agreements, holding and investment issues, offshore structures), a well-drafted legal opinion will help assess the transaction’s compliance with local and international law, check the risks associated with sanctions or corruption factors, establish the legality of corporate decisions, the powers of management bodies, the status of shareholders, etc.

 Another common situation is judicial and administrative disputes with foreign entities.
-Legal opinion will allow you to determine the applicable law and conditions for the recognition/execution of court decisions in a foreign country, identify international treaties, bilateral agreements and local laws, and provide the court with a well-founded position regarding competence and protection of rights.
+Legal opinion will allow you to determine the applicable law and conditions for the recognition/execution of court decisions in a foreign country, identify international treaties, bilateral agreements, and local laws, and provide the court with a well-founded position regarding competence and protection of rights.

 Neglecting a legal opinion entails the risk of financial losses (fines, confiscation of assets, disruption of transactions), criminal and administrative prosecution, deterioration of business reputation, loss of time and resources (lengthy legal proceedings, the need to hire an additional team of lawyers).